Stars Die

 - 54 % positive mentions

-The game's atmosphere is widely praised for its immersive cosmic horror elements, enhanced by a nostalgic PS1 aesthetic and a compelling soundtrack.
-Reviewers highlight the cryptic dialogue and surreal visuals, which contribute to a deeply unsettling and engaging experience, despite some criticisms regarding gameplay and story execution.
-Overall, the atmosphere is considered a standout feature, making it a must-try for fans of atmospheric, narrative-driven horror.
+The game's atmosphere is widely praised for its immersive cosmic horror elements, enhanced by a nostalgic PS1 aesthetic and a haunting soundtrack.
+Reviewers highlight the cryptic dialogue and surreal visuals, which contribute to a deeply engaging and oppressive environment, making it a standout title for fans of atmospheric, story-driven horror.
+However, some note inconsistencies in the overall experience and gameplay, suggesting that the atmosphere is the primary draw.

 “The atmosphere in this game is impeccable; the writing can be very cryptic, but it only adds to the appeal of the game for me.”

-“Visuals and atmosphere are absolutely on point, with an interesting story and good old cosmic horror!”
+“Visuals and atmosphere absolutely on point, interesting story, good ol' cosmic horror!”

 “The world, scenario design, sound design/music, and atmosphere are excellent, and what I appreciated the most about the game.”